Wednesday - June 7, 2023

 Queen-post truss

-• A queen-post truss differs of a king-post truss in having two vertical posts, rather than one.
+• A queen-post truss differs from a king-post truss in having two vertical posts, rather than one.

-• The vertical posts are known as queen-posts, these tops of which are correlated by a horizontal piece, known as straining beam.
+• The vertical posts are known as queen posts, the tops of which are correlated by a horizontal piece, known as a straining beam.

 • Two struts are provided to join the feet of any queen-post to the principal rafter, The queen-posts are the tension members.